klinvill/CSCI-183-Data-Science/README.md

 #### Galaxy Prediction
 In-class competition based on the [Galxy Zoo Kaggle Competition] (https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).
 My best result used an autoencoder to generate features from the images and then built a random forest model on those features.
 Disclaimer: the code for the autoencoder was largely written by the Professor of the course, George Mohler.

+#### D3 Visualization
+Visualizations of bike theft data using D3 and the number of people biking to work in counties of the United States.
+The bike theft visualization is based off of a D3 unemployment graphic.
+The number of people biking to work is visualized using a choropleth map in R. This was an in-class activity for a data science class.